tendermint/tendermint/docs/tutorials/go-built-in.md

 to modify the group by invoking `PrepareProposal`.

 The application is free to modify the group before returning from the call.
-For example, the application may reorder or even remove transactions from the group to improve the execution of the block once accepted.
+For example, the application may reorder, add, or even remove transactions from the group to improve the execution of the block once accepted.
 In the following code, the application simply returns the unmodified group of transactions: